toddhb/Time_Card_Viewer/README.md

     echo %PATH%

-Udpate NPM
+Update NPM

 The npm packaged with the version of Node we downloaded is not the version we want.
 Open the command line as an administrator (right-click > run as admin), cd to C:\Program Files (x86)\nodejs [this might be different if you aren't on a 64-bit system].
 Do

     npm install npm@2.1.5

-Continue with cloning and running npm install
+Continue with Get the source code and Install npm steps.

 *If at any point the npm install fails, you should completely delete the node modules folder, fix the issue, then run npm install again.

 #### Get the source code